70aa-editCROPSQUARE2.jpg

 Honours Student (2023)

-Yvonne joined the lab as an undergraduate summer student in 2022 and continued on with Honours, using biochemical and microscopy techniques to study proteins that could target and clear TDP-43 pathology in disease.
+Yvonne joined the lab as an undergraduate summer student in 2022 and continued on with Honours (First Class), using biochemical and microscopy techniques to study proteins that could target and clear TDP-43 pathology in disease.

 Dr Purba Nag